v7a/plshandle/README.md

   # either annotate return type or assign to a var with a type annotation
   ```

+### Warning Windows users
+Subclassing mypy types seems not to be possible with the binary distribution of mypy for Windows,
+even though the mypy attributes doing so are set.
+Windows users must install the source distribution
+of mypy to run this tool.

 ### Before committing

 _Download development dependencies_